racoucho1u/additionalMaterialAutomationTamarin/README.md

 To extract information from these results, you can run the script `python3 generateDataJson,py` that will generate the file data.json.

 #### Analysing the results.
 To analyse the results, we provide the script `results.py` that generates the tables and graph presented in the paper and stores them in the forlders tables and graphs.
+This script reads the experiement results from the file data.json that contains by default the full results of our benchmark.